Wittenborg Apeldoorn Campus Honours 100-Year-Old Building

 Spoorstraat Building - 100 Years

-A total of 31 educational institutions in Apeldoorn were open to the public over the weekend, including Wittenborg University of Applied Sciences’ campus on Spoorstraat.
+A total of 31 educational institutions in Apeldoorn were open to the public over the weekend, including WUAS’ campus on Spoorstraat.
 The building has a rich history from its conception back in 1920, designed by architect Janssen Schrakamp from Hengelo.
 In 1965, it was occupied by the Roman Catholic boys' school Saint Gerardus Majella.
 50 years later, Wittenborg took over the building for its second campus location after being in Apeldoorn for 5 years.

 78 Visitors as Wittenborg CEO Maggie Feng Gives Tours

 Small groups of visitors were greeted by Wittenborg CEO Maggie Feng and 2 volunteers from the organising committee.
 A short video played at the entrance summarising the building history, renovations, and current state, followed by an in-depth tour.
 Feng led each group through the hallways explaining in detail reasons behind the lighting selection, pointing out changes made to the staircase down to the unique, sustainable carpeting.